 Which Synaptica products are you using and how?

 Galloway: We use Synaptica KMS.
-I am not the only user; my team owns the application plus access.
+I was not the only user; the team owns the application plus access.
 Other teams within the organization use it for support and training.
-Currently, we use KMS three-fold:
+Currently, Lowe’s use KMS three-fold:

 Managing metadata for digital asset management repositories.
 We control metadata values for any kind of marketing assets, document management, store layout, locations, a lot of authority lists, HR or legal documentation, training videos.
 One of my first tasks was setting up a good taxonomy metadata model in place for those things based on what already existed.